What does “boku” mean in Japanese?

 Let me start with the definition and meaning of “boku”.

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
-Normally, this is used by boys and young males in casual situations.
+This is used mainly by boys and young males in casual situations.

-Many Japanese learners probably know the fact that the Japanese language has a lot of pronouns meaning ‘I’.
-This pronoun is one typical.
+Many Japanese learners probably know the fact that Japanese has a lot of first-person pronouns which can mean ‘I’.
+This pronoun is one of them.
 Native speakers, especially boys and young males, use this to say “I” in Japanese.
-It’s also worth mentioning here that this pronoun is suitable for casual situations.
-So, young males who know what pronoun to use in formal situations do not often use this one.
+It’s also worth mentioning here that this pronoun is suitable more for casual situations.

 The definition and meaning are simple and clear, I think.
 To understand this pronoun more clearly, however, let me explain its origin in detail.

-Japanese people in the past said “boku” to mean ‘servant’.
+People in the past said “boku” to mean a ‘servant’ or ‘servants’ in Japanese.
 Interestingly, this usage is still valid today.
-Actually, its kun’yomi, “shimobe”, is sometimes used to mean a servant or servants in the modern Japanese language.
-Naturally, the question arises: why can the word meaning ‘servant’ be used to refer to speakerself?
-Japanese people often lower their positions in conversations to show their respect to listeners: lowering their positions often results in lifting listeners’ positions.
-This method seems to have been used in the old Japanese language as well.
+The kun’yomi of its kanji character, “shimobe”, is sometimes used to refer to a servant or servants in Japanese.
+Naturally, the question arises: why can the word meaning a ‘servant’ or ‘servants’ work as a first-person pronoun to mean ‘I’ in Japanese?
+Japanese people often lower their positions in conversations to show their respect to their listeners: lowering their positions often results in lifting their listeners’ positions.
+This method was also used in the old Japanese language.
 So, calling speakerself “servant” was a way to show his respect to listeners.
-Today “boku” is just a pronoun to mean ‘I’, but this is the origin and background of this pronoun.
+Today, “boku” just works as a pronoun to mean ‘I’, but this is the origin and background of this pronoun.

-So far, I’ve explained the definition and meaning of “boku” and its origin in detail.
-Next, let me explain how to use it through the example sentences below.
+So far, I’ve explained the definition and meaning of “boku” together with its origin.
+Then, let me explain how to use it through the example sentences below.

-Example #1: how to use “boku” as the subject in a sentence
+Example #1: how to say “I” in Japanese

 boku wa kyou gakkou ni it ta – 僕は今日学校に行った (ぼくはきょうがっこうにいった)